nspcc-dev/neofs-spec/README.md

 To convert all SVG files to PDF `make svg2pdf` or `make docker/svg2pdf`

 ### PlantUML
-Place [PlantUML](plantuml.com) files under `pic/` directory of corresponding section and name it with `.puml` or `.plantuml` file extension.
+Place [PlantUML](plantuml.com) files under `pic/` directory of the corresponding section and name it with `.puml` or `.plantuml` file extension.
 It will be automatically rendered to SVG format by `puml2svg` make target.

 ### Draw.io
 [Draw.io](https://github.com/jgraph/drawio-desktop) diagrams must be exported to SVG format and saved under `pic/` directory of corresponding section.
 To avoid text rendering errors, please follow [this guide](https://desk.draw.io/support/solutions/articles/16000042487).
 Don't enable `Embed Images` checkbox, or raster image version will be saved in PDF instead of vector image version.